CavanWagg/React-pomodoro/README.md

 ![Screenshot](https://cl.ly/d0385050c417/Image%2525202018-09-01%252520at%2525203.52.56%252520PM.png)

 ## Description
-The Pomodoro Method is a simple productivity technique.
-It starts with a 25 minute work session followed by taking a 5 min break.
-After four work sessions are complete the user should take a longer break.
+The Pomodoro Method is a simple productivity technique involving a timer and alternating between work sessions and short break sessions.
+For more information see the [wikipedia page](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Features